jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

 tooling for ptmalloc (pthreads malloc), and is interesting to those seeking to exploit glibc.
-In this post he also made public an updated version of the exploit that is more robust and works on vCenter Server.Beginning in July 2021, Alex Plaskett published a series of blog posts on CVE\-2021\-31956, Exploiting the Windows Kernel (NTFS with WNF).
+In this post he also made public an updated version of the exploit that is more robust and works on vCenter Server.
+Beginning in July 2021, Alex Plaskett published a series of blog posts on CVE\-2021\-31956, Exploiting the Windows Kernel (NTFS with WNF).
 These posts looked at CVE\- 2021\-31956 (NTFS Paged Pool Memory corruption), a